cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   component is a nominal group and the PQ component has strong binding properties

-In this section, we define a collection of constructions for hybrid KEMs.
-These constructions share a common overall structure, differing mainly in how they compute the final shared secret.
+In this section, we define several generic constructions for hybrid KEMs.
+These constructions share a common overall structure, differing mainly in how they compute the final shared secret and the security requirements of their components.

 ## HashEverything